Duality Symmetry of Quantum Electrodynamics and Magnetic Charges: Duality symmetry of quantum electrodynamics

 From the construction of the dual-symmetrized Lagrangian density $\tilde{\mathcal{L}}_{\rm QED}$, we know that the act integral will keep invariant under a dual transformation.
 The corresponding Noether current reads

 Thus, the conserved quantity is given by

 Using the subsidiary condition (\ref{eq:Subsidary}), we obtain the identity $\Lambda_M=0$.
 Thus, the duality symmetry does not give any new conservation law.
 From this point of view, the duality symmetry is trivial for QED.
+We can also treat $\tilde{A}_{\mu}$ and $\tilde{C}_{\mu}$ as two independent gauge fields without the subsidiary condition (\ref{eq:Subsidary}).
+However, in this case, no interaction between electric and magnetic charges can be obtained as shown in Appendix~\ref{sec:Hcharge2}.

 The continuity equation $\partial_{\mu}f^{\mu}=0$ will not lead to the local conservation relation between the photon helicity and spin densities as given in previous literature~\cite{barnett2012duplex,cameron2012electric,bliokh2013dual}, because the current in (\ref{eq:dual_current}) also vanishes, i.e., $f_{\mu}=0$.
 Applying Noether's theorem on the SO(3) rotational symmetry, we can obtain the observable part of the photon spin from $\tilde{\mathcal{L}}_{\rm QED}$~\cite{yang2020quantum},